Most incompatible measurements and sum-of-squares optimisation: Degree two

 \subsection{Application to anticommuting observables}

 Here we identify the most incompatible sets of dichotomic measurements with respect to $\irr$ and $\irg$ by showing that

-Note that the case $k=2$ was already known, see~\cite[Appendix~B.4]{TFR+21}.
-To the best of our knowledge, such results are new, although they were to be expected as similar observations have been obtained in the context of entropic uncertainty relations~\cite{WW08}.
-They may give rise to a semi-device independent certification of the number of dichotomic measurements as studied in~\cite{VPLU24}.
+These results were already obtained in~\cite{BN18}, the proof therein being much more geometric than ours given below.
+They may give rise to a semi-device-independent certification of the number of dichotomic measurements as studied in~\cite{VPLU24}.

-On the one hand, $\chi^\mr_k(2)\geq\frac{1}{\sqrt{k}}$ directly comes from \cref{eqn:order2r} when setting $n=2$, and this can be extended to $\irg$ using \cref{eqn:lowerirg}.
-On the other hand, anticommuting observables allow to reach these bounds; such observables being known to exist from dimension $2^{\lfloor\frac{k}{2}\rfloor}$ on~\cite{Sha00}.
+On the one hand, $\chi^\mr_k(2)\geq\frac{1}{\sqrt{k}}$ directly comes from \cref{eqn:order2r} when setting $n=2$, and this can be immediately extended to $\irg$ using \cref{eqn:lowerirg}.
+On the other hand, anticommuting observables allow to reach these bounds; such observables are known to exist from dimension $2^{\lfloor k/2\rfloor}$ onwards~\cite{New32}.
 This tightness is a direct application of the upper bounds from~\cite[Eq.~(E6)]{DFK19}, which read:

-For projective measurements coming from $k$ anticommuting observables, we indeed have that $f=k$ and that the minimum polynomial of the operator whose spectrum defines $\lambda$ is, by anticommutation, $X^2-kX+\frac14k(k-1)$, so that, $\lambda=\frac12(k+\sqrt{k})$, which concludes the proof.
+For projective measurements coming from $k$ anticommuting observables, we indeed have that $f=k$ and that the minimum polynomial of the operator whose spectrum defines $\lambda$ is, by anticommutation, $X^2-kX+\frac14k(k-1)$, so that $\lambda=\frac12(k+\sqrt{k})$, which concludes the proof.

 As a side note, we observe that this proof extends to other incompatibility measures defined in~\cite{DFK19}, namely, $\irp$ and $\irjm$, showing that $\chi^\pp_k(2)=1/\sqrt{k}$ and $\chi^\mjm_k(2)=2/(\sqrt{k}+1)$.
 As for $\ird$, the question of the most incompatible sets of dichotomic measurements is ill-posed since this measure is not monotonic under pre-processing.